sdsc-ordes/zarr-linked-data/README.md

 ### Set up an S3 storage

 We will need a storage for our fake data, for metaflow flow code packages, and for Argo artifacts (more below).
-You can use `argo-minio.yaml` [in the manifests folder](manifests/argo-minio.yaml) or set-up your own [via the MinIO documentation (for prototyping)](https://min.io/docs/minio/kubernetes/upstream/index.html)
+You can use `argo-minio.yaml` [in the manifests folder](manifests/argo-minio.yaml) by running `kubectl apply -n argo argo-minio.yaml` or set-up your own [via the MinIO documentation (for prototyping)](https://min.io/docs/minio/kubernetes/upstream/index.html)

 Create a secret for allowing other services to access MinIO and its bucket storage:
 ```